Cantor (Cantor vom Wenner Haus at Celhaus)

 Cantor is doing extremely well in training.
 He is amazing in agility; for instance, he learned the weaves in 6 sessions, including being consistent in finding the entrance to the set of 12 weaves from all angles and at great distances, no matter where I happen to be positioned, which is unheard of.
-He excels in nosework, which he loves, and also enjoys obedience.
+See agility photos He excels in nosework, which he loves, and also enjoys obedience.
 Cantor received his Canine Good Citizen title in September, 2017.
-In October 2017 he will be trying for all his nosework pre-test titles.
+In October 2017 he passed all his nosework pre-test titles.
 In September he attended a tracking seminar and has begun tracking, which he also loves.
 See tracking photos.

 When Faith’s hip prelims knocked her out as a breeding prospect, her breeder offered a replacement.
 Her next litter was a year away, but she had a male from this year’s litter who had been too busy for his previous home.
 I had already begun thinking that I’d need to soon start searching for a male who could be bred to my Quasi daughters who were also Chaos granddaughters (Mercy, Lovely & Jamboree).
 Cantor is out of Faith’s mother, Linea, and sired by the dog who was the sire of Valentine, a male I had whom I really liked but who had an elbow problem.
 I surgically fixed the elbows and placed him in a Search & Rescue home and he is doing fantastic.
 Valentine (now known as Laser) had showed incredible promise and focus from a puppy in nose work classes, with a natural and intense use of his nose, so it was a heartbreaker to lose him just as it is to lose Faith.
 I decided to give those genetics one more try, and told Melissa, his breeder (www.vomwennerhaus.com), that I’d take Cantor.